 “O daughter inhabiting Dibon, come down from your glory, and sit in thirst; for the plunderer of Moab has come against you, he has destroyed your strongholds.
 O inhabitant of Aroer, stand by the way and watch; ask him who flees and her who escapes; say, ‘What has happened?’”
 Jeremiah 48:18-19

 Dibon on the Arnon River had access water but would be reduced to shame and thirst.
 The border town people of Aroer would ask the people who were fleeing, “What has happened?”
-They did not have modern communication methods in those days, so when the prophecy comes to pass, the border town people will wonder why the Moabites are fleeing their country.
+Without modern communication methods, the border town people would wonder why so many Moabites were fleeing from their homes.

 “Moab is shamed, for he is broken down.
 Wail and cry!
 Tell it in Arnon that Moab is plundered.
 And judgment has come on the plain country: on Holon and Jahzah and Mephaath, on Dibon and Nebo and Beth Diblathaim, on Kirjathaim and Beth Gamul and Beth Meon, on Kerioth and Bozrah, on all the cities of the land of Moab, far or near.
 The horn of Moab is cut off, and his arm is broken, says the Lord.”
 Jeremiah 48:20-24

 The Lord encourages loud cries for Moab.
-Let the people along Arnon River on the border with Ammon know what is happening.
+Let the border town people know what is happening.
 He lists eleven cities of Moab by name and then, says, “all the cities of the land of Moab far or near.”
 “The horn of Moab is cut off” means his strength is gone.
 His arm is broken means he cannot fight.

 “Make him drunk because he exalted himself against the Lord.
 Moab shall wallow in his vomit, and he shall also be in derision.
 For was not Israel a derision to you?
 Was he found among thieves?
 For whenever you speak of him, you shake your head in scorn.
 You who dwell in Moab, leave the cities and dwell in the rock, and be like the dove which makes her nest in the sides of the cave’s mouth.”
 Jeremiah 48:25-28